Art Olivier: Views

 Olivier ran uncontested for governor in the 2006 Libertarian primary.
 He received 114,329 votes (1.3%) in his loss to incumbent Arnold Schwarzenegger in the general election.
 Olivier criticized Governor Schwarzenegger for passing a budget that was “30% larger than the one that got Governor Gray Davis recalled just three years ago.”
 Olivier's main earned media was talk radio, advertising his opposition to illegal immigration.
 Olivier favored having the government build a wall on the border and cut off all tax-funded programs to illegal immigrants.

 Campaigns

+1990 California State Assembly election, District 54

+In 1990, Olivier was the libertarian nominee for California State Assembly’s 54th District.
+He ran against incumbent Democratic assemblyman William H. Murray Jr., Republican Emily Hart-Holifield, and Peace and Freedom nominee Norman E. Lynn.
+Olivier came in 3rd place behind Murray and Hart-Holifield with 3,520 votes, or 5.87%.

+Local Bellflower Elections

+In 1992, Olivier ran for Bellflower, California city council, but lost.
+He ran again two years later in 1994, this time winning.
+In 1997, the city council chose Olivier to become the Mayor Pro Tem, and a year later in 1998 they chose him to become Mayor.
+In 1999, Olivier retired from Bellflower politics.

 2000 Libertarian vice presidential nominee

 On July 4, 2000, Olivier was chosen as the Libertarian Party's vice presidential nominee for the 2000 Presidential Election.
 He beat Steve Kubby on the second ballot.
 He ran with Harry Browne.
 They got 5th place and 384,431 votes.

 2006 California gubernatorial campaign

 In the 2006 California gubernatorial election, Olivier ran against Arnold Schwarzenegger and Phil Angelides.
 He said he appeared on more talk radio shows than all other candidates combined.
 Olivier finished in 4th place.
 He got around 1% of the vote.